STyGIANet/astra-sim/README.md

 In addition, we've made minor changes to non-critical files in astra-sim to resolve compilation errors with newer versions of gcc.
 Further, we mainly intend to use this repository for research on distributed training, and will push any new network protocols/algorithms in the near-future.

 **Please refer to the original repository [astra-sim](https://astra-sim.github.io/) for installation instructions and any questions regarding astra-sim.** Nevertheless, we remain committed to help you out regarding any of the algorithms and protocols originating primarily from this fork.

-**All our scripts can be found in the [acad](https://github.com/STyGIANet/astra-sim/tree/dev/acad) directory.**

 The following congestion control, buffer sharing algorithms, have been inherited from the historical version of ns3 used in this repository.